karma-exchange-org/kex-v4s-adapter/README.md

 Note: if you have a live db then you should always enable this to prevent the tracking table from growing too large.
 In a future version of the unmanaged package we will only upload entries to the tracking table if automatic shift sync is enabled.

+##### [11] Display a map of the Volunteer Job location

+To help prevent geo-coding errors for Volunteer Jobs, Karma Exchange includes a visual force page to display the job location.

+* Go to the detail page of a Volunteer Job
+* Click "Edit Layout"
+* Select "Visualforce Pages"
+* Drag "Volunteer Job Map" below the "Location information" section
+* Double click on the newly dragged item.
+* Set the height to 500px.
+* Click "OK"
+* Click "Save"

 ### Test Salesforce DB setup

 Minimum required for testingKarma Exchange and v4s integration: